markwc/dotfiles/README.md

 ===============

 These are Ferg's dotfiles.
-They personalize things such as aliases, bash configurations, git prompts, etc. For example, `.bashrc`.
+They personalize things such as aliases, bash configurations, git prompts, etc. For example, `.bashrc`. or `.bash_profile`.

+Foobar

 Install
 -------